suckyble/PocketEdit/README.md

 * **Expanded Compatibility:** USB MIDI support allows the editor to work in **Firefox** and other non-Chromium browsers.
 * **Instant Preset Saving:** Brute-forcing the CRC is gone!
 Saving now uses a precise **CRC-8 calculation** for instant, reliable preset writing.
 * **Real-Time Editing:** Tweak any parameter and hear the changes instantly on your device.
-* **Real-Time Editing:** Tweak any parameter and hear the changes instantly on your device.
 * **Full Preset Management:** Easily browse, search, and load all 50 User and 50 Factory presets.
 * **Visual Signal Chain:** See your entire effects chain at a glance.
 Simply click a module to edit its parameters.
 * **Automatic Sync:** Upon connecting, the app automatically syncs all preset names, effect types, user-loaded IRs, and global settings from your device, ensuring the editor always matches your hardware.